Last updated: April 2026

 How do you feel about confronting your tenant about their missed rent payment and taking action if it is required?

 The worst form of action regarding rental arrears is no action.
 So, if your tenant decides to stop paying their rent, they must be followed up religiously until it is resolved.
-If it can’t be resolved, then you must feel adequate in issuing a breach notice.
+If it can’t be resolved, then you must feel confident issuing a breach notice.

 When it comes to rental arrears, property managers have regular systems in place to deal with them.

-At South Property, we monitor rent everyday.
-We identify when a payment has been missed, follow up with the tenant, remediate on the missed rent and decide on any cause for action such as issuing a notice.
-This means you do not need to spend any time trying to contact tenants and deal with potential confrontation or conflict.
+At South Property, we monitor rent every day.
+We identify when a payment has been missed, follow up with the tenant, resolve the missed rent and decide on any cause for action such as issuing a notice.
+This means you do not need to spend contacting tenants and dealing with potential conflict.

 Are you emotionally attached to your property?